 Do we know what causes osteosarcoma?

-We do not know what causes most osteosarcomas.
-Scientists have found that osteosarcoma is linked with a number of other conditions, which were described in “What are the risk factors for osteosarcoma?”
-But in most patients with osteosarcoma, the cause of their cancer is not clear at this time.
+Researchers have found that osteosarcoma is linked with a number of other conditions, which were described in “What are the risk factors for osteosarcoma?”
+But the cause of most osteosarcomas is not clear at this time.

-Scientists have made a lot of progress in understanding how certain changes in our DNA can cause cells to become cancerous.
+Scientists have learned how certain changes in our DNA can cause cells to become cancerous.
 DNA is the chemical in each of our cells that makes up our genes – the instructions for nearly everything our cells do.
 We usually look like our parents because they are the source of our DNA.
-However, DNA affects more than how we look.
+But DNA affects more than how we look.
 It influences our risks for developing certain diseases, including some kinds of cancer.

-Some genes (parts of our DNA) contain instructions for controlling when our cells grow, divide to make new cells, and die.
-Genes that help cells grow and divide are called oncogenes.
-Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
+Some genes (parts of our DNA) control when our cells grow, divide to make new cells, and die.
+Genes that help cells grow, divide, or stay alive are called oncogenes.
+Others that slow down cell division or make cells die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

-Some people inherit DNA mutations (changes) that increase their risk of cancer from a parent.
+Some people inherit DNA mutations (changes) from a parent that increase their risk of cancer.
 In this situation, all of the cells in the body carry the same gene change.
 These are called germline or inherited mutations.
 Usually, however, cancer-causing changes are acquired during life rather than inherited before birth.
 In this case, the change occurs only in the cells that will develop the cancer.
 These are called somatic or acquired gene changes.

 Inherited gene changes